-14:2-3.1 Notice of intent to excavate - timing
+14:2-3.1 Notice of intent to excavate-timing

-(a) A person shall not perform excavation or demolition, as defined at N.J.A.C.
-14:2-1.2, unless the person performing the excavation or demolition, or a responsible contractor, has provided notice of the excavation or demolition to the One-Call center by dialing 811 in New Jersey [or], out of state, 1-800-272-1000, or by electronic notice as directed by the One-Call System operator in accordance with its Board-approved tariff.
+- (a) A person shall not perform excavation or demolition, as defined at N.J.A.C.
+14:2-1.2, unless the person performing the excavation or demolition, or a responsible contractor, has provided notice of the excavation or demolition to the One-Call center by dialing 811 [or] in New Jersey, out-of-State, 1-800-272-1000, or by electronic notice as directed by the One-Call System operator in accordance with its Board-approved tariff.
 Requests provided electronically or through any procedure other than that directed for use by the One-Call System operator shall not constitute notice in compliance with this section.

-(b) (No change)
+- (b) (No change.)

-(c) Notice provided in accordance with (a) above, for an excavation or demolition that is commenced within 10 business days after the notice, shall remain valid for 45 business days from the notification, provided that the excavator maintains [any] the markout that is made by an underground facilities operator.
-Any excavation or demolition continuing after the 45 business days shall require a new notification that meets the requirements of (a) above.
+- (c) Notice provided in accordance with (a) above, for an excavation or demolition that is commenced within 10 business days after the notice, shall remain valid for 45 business days from the notification, provided that the excavator maintains [any] the markout that is made by an [underground facilities] operator.
+Any excavation or demolition continuing after the 45 business days shall require a new notification that meets the requirements [of] at (a) above.

-(d)-(e) (No change)
+- (d)-(e) (No change.)

-(f) An excavation that is undertaken in order to repair or replace the vent or filler pipe of an underground heating oil tank or a heating system shall not be subject to the three-business-day advance notice requirement at N.J.A.C.
-14:2-3.1(a), provided it meets all of the requirements at (f) 1 through 3 below.
+- (f) An excavation that is undertaken in order to repair or replace the vent or filler pipe of an underground heating oil tank or a heating system shall not be subject to the three-business-day advance notice requirement at [N.J.A.C.
+14:2-3.1(a)] (a) above, provided it meets all of the requirements at (f)1 [through], 2, and 3 below.
 Instead, such an excavation may be started immediately after notice to the One-Call center.

+- 1.-3.
+(No change.)

-(g) (No change)
+- (g) (No change.)

-14:2-3.2 Notice of intent to excavate -- contents, perimeter marking
+- 14:2-3.2 Notice of intent to excavate-contents, perimeter marking

-(a) (No change)
+- (a) (No change.)

-(b) An excavator or responsible contractor shall provide all of the following in its notice to the One-Call center:
+- (b) An excavator or responsible contractor shall provide all of the following in its notice to the One-Call center:

-1. The name and telephone number of the person notifying the One-Call center, including the contact information of a person knowledgeable about the excavation to be performed;
+- 1. The name and telephone number of the person notifying the One-Call center, including the contact information of a person knowledgeable about the excavation to be performed;

-2. [All of t]The following information regarding the excavator, any rented equipment operators that will be used, and the responsible contractor, if any:
+- 2. [All of the] The following information regarding the excavator, any rented equipment operators that will be used, and the responsible contractor, if any:

-i.
-[The n]Name and address;
+- i.
+[The name] Name and address;

-ii.-iii.
+- ii.-iii.
 (No change)

+- 3.-5.
+(No change.)